-STANFORD CONTINUING STUDIES BERRY-ELIGIBLE COURSESThis Fall, select Continuing Studies courses will be Berry-eligible for employees participating in Stanford’s BeWell program.
+STANFORD CONTINUING STUDIES BERRY-ELIGIBLE COURSESThis Winter, select Continuing Studies courses will be Berry-eligible for employees participating in Stanford’s BeWell program.

 **In order to receive a Berry, students must take the course for Credit or a Letter grade.** Students will be asked to choose the credit option during the registration process.
 The Continuing Studies program will report student attendance to the BeWell office at the conclusion of the quarter.
 And, as always, all Continuing Studies courses are STAP-fund eligible.

 Instructor: Glenn Brassington, Professor of Psychology, Sonoma State University

 Schedule: 5 weeks, Thursdays, 7:00 - 8:50 pm, Feb 7 - Mar 7